Dumud-Club/Dumud-Solana-Presale-Program/README.md

 # Workflow & Authority
 ## Prepare presale by owner
-1. Owner create a new token($DUMUD or $AMBER).
+1. Owner create a new token($DUMUD).
 2. Owner initialize presale for a specific token.
 3. Owner can start or stop presale.
-4. Owner can withdraw remaining tokens from presale contract only when presale has been disabled.
+4. Owner cannot withdraw any tokens, only burn.
 ## Presale
-1. User should initialize his account once.
-2. User can buy tokens with some SOL limited by cap in a transaction or a few transactions as they want.
+1. User can buy tokens with some SOL limited by cap in a transaction or a few transactions as they want.
 ## Authorization
 1. User can't initalize presale of which token is not created by him.
 2. User can't start or stop presale.
-3. User can't withdraw remaining balance.
+3. User can't withdraw presale balance.